perticascatalin/Research/README.md

 Links to information theory and deep learning [X], [Y].

+The importance of prior information and pre-learned intermediate concepts.
+Composition of 2 highly non-linear tasks [X].

+Gradients in highly composed functions or hard constraints [Y].

 There are some other works where simple algorithms are inferred via neural networks.
 For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention.

 In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.